-Today we know that if you are far enough offshore or in the Gulf Stream, you’ll see black-capped petrels regularly.
-But 50 years ago most records of black-capped petrels were sighted after hurricanes.
-At one time, if you wanted to see a black-capped petrel, you just prayed for a hurricane.
+Today we know that if you are far enough offshore or in the Gulf Stream, you’ll see Black-capped Cetrels regularly.
+But 50 years ago most records of Black-capped Petrels were sighted after hurricanes.
+At one time, if you wanted to see a Black-capped Petrel, you just prayed for a hurricane.

 What happens to a bird’s habitat after a hurricane?